Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel

-This can be implemented by partitioning the MAS inequalities into two sets, for each possible sign of $H_{v,j}$, and then applying (\ref{eqn:RGap-CS-v}) accordingly.
-To compute $v(t)$ that maintains the constraints for the entire prediction horizon, choose $v \in [v_{min},v_{max}]$.
-It should be noted that to avoid numerical issues related to denominators close to zero, the partitioning of the MAS into $H_{v,j} > 0$ and $H_{v,j} < 0$ should involve a small tolerance to replace discontinuous toggling: $H_{v,j} \geq \text{tol}$ and $H_{v,j} < -\text{tol}$.
-If $H_{v,j}=0$, then the constraint for that time-step is not dependent on $v(t)$ at all, being always satisfied or always violated depending on $x(t)$, so it has no {importance} on calculating $v(t)$ and can be skipped.
+Given the discontinuity in the CS-RG formulation, introducing noise into $r[k]$ may lead to the CS-RG toggling between $r[k]$ and $v^{\left(+\right)}_{lim}[k]$ or $v^{\left(-\right)}_{lim}[k]$, such as when the system state moves along the constraint boundary with a small noise on the input signal.
+To mitigate these effects, the partitioning of the MAS in~\eqref{eqn:RGap-CS-v} into $H_{v,j} > 0$ and $H_{v,j} < 0$ should involve a small tolerance to replace discontinuous toggling: $H_{v,j} \geq \text{tol}$ and $H_{v,j} < -\text{tol}$.
+If $H_{v,j}=0$, then the constraint for that time-step is not dependent on $v[k]$ at all, being always satisfied or always violated depending on $x[k]$, so it has no {importance} on calculating $v[k]$ and can be skipped.